 The Sexually Violent Predator Act (SVP Act), at Welfare & Institutions Code § 6600, et seq., “allows for the involuntary commitment of certain convicted sex offenders, whose diagnosed mental disorders make them likely to reoffend if released at their end of their prison terms.”
 Cooley v.
 Superior Court (2002) 29 Cal.4th 228, 235.

-In order to commit a person as an SVP, the District Attorney’s office who originally prosecuted that person must show that the person has been convicted of one or more of the sexually violent offenses listed in § 6600(b); the person has a diagnosed mental disorder; and the mental disorder “makes the person a danger to the health and safety of others in that it is likely that he or she will engage in sexually violent criminal behavior.” § 6600(a)(1).
+In order to commit a person as an SVP, the District Attorney’s office who originally prosecuted that person must show that the person has been convicted of one or more of the sexually violent offenses listed at § 6600(b); the person has a diagnosed mental disorder; and the mental disorder “makes the person a danger to the health and safety of others in that it is likely that he or she will engage in sexually violent criminal behavior.” § 6600(a)(1).

 “The civil commitment can only commence if, after a trial, either a judge or a unanimous jury finds beyond a reasonable doubt that the person is an SVP.”
 Cooley, supra, 29 Cal.4th at 243.